Ragnagard

-Ragnagard (Note: Also known as Shinouken (神凰拳, Shin'ōken) in Japan.) is an arcade fighting game developed by Saurus and System Vision, and published by SNK and Saurus for the Neo Geo arcade, Neo Geo CD and Sega Saturn.
+Ragnagard (Note: Also known as Shinouken (神凰拳, Shin'ōken) in Japan.) is a 1996 fighting game developed by Saurus and published by SNK for the Neo Geo arcade and home platforms.
+It was ported to the Neo Geo CD and Sega Saturn.
 The game's characters are all based on Shinto deities.

 Gameplay

 Gameplay screenshot showcasing a match between Susano and Benten.

 Ragnagard is a fighting game using pre-rendered sprites similar to that of Rare's Killer Instinct but with different gameplay mechanics.
 The game features an Aerial Battle System which is done by pushing up on the joystick and both of the weak punch and weak kick buttons together, allowing for air combos and air dashing.
 Players can also charge up the power gauge (based on four elements of Water, Wind, Fire, and Thunder, though each character only uses two of the four elements) which allows for Desperation Moves to be performed.
 Super Desperation Moves can be performed only if the player's life is flashing red, similar to The King of Fighters series.